How To Give Kitchen Countertops A New Look With Thrifted Decor

 Thrifted Decor – Copper Pot Collection

-Once my collection of thrifted copper exceeded the space on my plate rack, adding a DIY Copper Pot Hanging Rack was necessary.
+Once my collection of thrifted copper exceeded the space on my plate rack, we added a DIY Copper Pot Hanging Rack over the kitchen sink.

 I never dreamed how much I’d love this addition to the farmhouse kitchen.
 Although it’s not on the countertops, I thought I’d share how we made it.
-It’s such a simple project with so much added style.
+It’s such a simple project that added so much to our farmhouse kitchen.

 Copper Spice Rack and Display